 Removing Poop With Water

 4.“Dunk and Swoosh”

-Using water to get the poop of your diapers is the both effective and less icky.
-The most basic way to do this to literally dunk the dirty diaper the toilet and swoosh it around (dunk and swoosh).
-While this definitely works, it’s not always the most effective and dunking an absorbant diaper into a ton of water leaves you with a completely soaked diaper that you’ll need to let drain off before you can take it away from the toilet.
+Using water to get the poop off your diapers is both effective and less icky.
+The most basic way to do this is to literally dunk the dirty diaper into the toilet and swoosh it around (dunk and swoosh).
+While this definitely works, it’s not always the most effective, and dunking an absorbant diaper into a ton of water leaves you with a completely soaked diaper that you’ll need to let drain off before you can take it away from the toilet.

 5. Peri Bottle Sprayer